The Seagull: Act II

 A few days later, in the afternoon, characters are outside the estate.
 Arkadina, after reminiscing about happier times, engages in a heated argument with the house steward Shamrayev and decides to leave.
 Nina lingers behind after the group leaves, and Konstantin arrives to give her a gull that he has shot.
 Nina is confused and horrified at the gift.
 Konstantin sees Trigorin approaching and leaves in a jealous fit.

 Nina asks Trigorin to tell her about the writer's life; he replies that it is not an easy one.
 Nina says that she knows the life of an actress is not easy either, but she wants more than anything to be one.
-Trigorin sees the gull that Konstantin has shot and muses on how he could use it as a subject for a short story: "The plot for the short story: a young girl lives all her life on the shore of a lake.
+Trigorin sees the gull that Konstantin has shot and muses on how he could use it as a subject for a short story: The plot for the short story: a young girl lives all her life on the shore of a lake.
 She loves the lake, like a gull, and she's happy and free, like a gull.
 But a man arrives by chance, and when he sees her, he destroys her, out of sheer boredom.
-Like this gull."
-Arkadina calls for Trigorin, and he leaves as she tells him that she has changed her mind – they will not be leaving immediately.
+Like this gull.Arkadina calls for Trigorin, and he leaves as she tells him that she has changed her mind – they will be staying.
 Nina lingers behind, enthralled with Trigorin's celebrity and modesty, and gushes, "My dream!"

 Act III

 Inside the estate, Arkadina and Trigorin have decided to depart.
-Between acts Konstantin attempted suicide by shooting himself in the head, but the bullet only grazed his skull.
+Between acts, Konstantin attempted suicide by shooting himself in the head, but the bullet only grazed his skull.
 He spends the majority of Act III with his scalp heavily bandaged.

 Nina finds Trigorin eating breakfast and presents him with a medallion that proclaims her devotion to him, using a line from one of Trigorin's own books: "If you ever need my life, come and take it."
 She retreats after begging for one last chance to see Trigorin before he leaves.
 Arkadina appears, followed by Sorin, whose health has continued to deteriorate.
 Trigorin leaves to continue packing.
 After a brief argument between Arkadina and Sorin, Sorin collapses in grief.
-He is helped off by Medvedenko.
+He is helped by Medvedenko.
 Konstantin enters and asks his mother to change his bandage.
 As she is doing this, Konstantin disparages Trigorin, eliciting another argument.
 When Trigorin reenters, Konstantin leaves in tears.

 Trigorin asks Arkadina if they can stay at the estate.
 She flatters and cajoles him until he agrees to return with her to Moscow.
 After she has left the room, Nina comes to say her final goodbye to Trigorin and to inform him that she is running away to become an actress against her parents' wishes.
 They kiss passionately and make plans to meet again in Moscow.